How to Adjust a Thermostat's Heat Anticipator

 If the problem persists and you cannot resolve the problem with these steps, you may need to replace the thermostat.

-If you have trouble getting your mechanical thermostat to properly time the shut-off, consider installing a new electronic thermostat.
+If you make multiple adjustments to your heat anticipator but still have trouble getting your mechanical thermostat to properly time the shut-off, you may want to consider installing a new electronic thermostat.
 Electronic thermostats are so precise that there is no need for a heat anticipator.
 Best of all, most electronic thermostats have programmable controls that allow you to preset room temperatures for convenient, energy-saving operation.